SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-configure.rst

 Advanced configuration
 ----------------------

-socok8s deployment variables respects Ansible general precedence.
-All the variables can therefore be adapted.
+socok8s deployment variables respect Ansible general precedence.
+All the variables can be adapted.

-Keep in mind you can override most user facing variables with host vars and group vars.
+You can override most user facing variables with host vars and group vars.

 .. note ::

-   You can also use extravars, as extravars always win.
-   That can be used to override any deployment code.
+   You can also use extravars, as they always win. extravars can be used to override any deployment code.
    Use it at your own risk.

-socok8s is very flexible, and allows you to override any upstream helm chart's value with the appropriate overrides.
+socok8s is flexible and allows you to override the value of any upstream Helm chart value with appropriate overrides.

 .. note ::